Wildhoney/Maple.js/README.md

 ## HTML Imports

-Maple HTML imports are intended to be simpler than Polymer by having zero inline JavaScript and CSS documents:
+HTML imports in Maple are intended to be **much** simpler than Polymer by having zero inline JavaScript and CSS documents:

 ```html
 <template>